Adjustment of Status

 If the Canadian citizen is already in the United States in lawful status, such as F-1 status, TN status, H-1B status, E-2 status, O-1 status, or L-1 status, they may apply to adjust their status through USCIS based on an approved I-130, I-360, or I-140 petition.
 Adjustment of status is the process of “adjusting” from a non-immigrant status to permanent residency.

 Adjustment of status through marriage

 When adjusting status through marriage, the U.S. citizen spouse files a petition to sponsor the foreign spouse, and the foreign spouse files an application for adjustment of status.
 Usually, both spouses will be required to attend an in-person interview at a local USCIS field office to prove that the marriage is bona fide and legitimate.

 If the Canadian citizen is in the United States as a B-2 visitor, it is possible to adjust their status through marriage.
 However, there is an issue of preconceived intent.
 In other words, there cannot be any intention to apply for a green card at the time a Canadian citizen is entering the U.S. as a visitor.
 If USCIS finds that there was an intent to immigrate at the time of entry, the green card application may be denied.

 Adjustment of status through employment

-Canadians can also adjust their status in the U.S. if they are being sponsored for a green card under the EB-2 or EB-3 categories.
+Canadians can also adjust their status in the U.S. if they are being sponsored for a green card under the EB-2 green card or EB-3 green card categories.
 After the employer’s petition is approved, the employee will need to do two things: 1) make sure that they continue to maintain lawful non-immigrant status; and 2) check to see if their Priority Date is current on the Visa Bulletin.